JeremyBankes/global/README.md

 # Global
-## Jeremy's reusable global stylesheet.
+## Jeremy's global stylesheet, used for consistant styling across page and domain.